- Academics & Programs

 - Tuition & Aid

 Academics & Programs

 The world is changing.
 Technology is evolving.
 And information is the single most important commodity across the globe.
-So it’s crucial for all of us that we have bright, sharp, passionate individuals shaping the way libraries and other institutions gather, store, and disseminate information.
+So it’s crucial for all of us that we have bright, sharp and passionate individuals shaping the way libraries and other institutions gather, store and disseminate information.